augchan42/augchan42.github.io/_posts/2024-02-29-Brainstorming AI Driven Photo Critic.md

   - aesthetic-evaluation
 ---

+**Abstract:**
+This post outlines initial brainstorming for an AI-powered photo critic service.
+It proposes a multi-stage approach to analyze and critique uploaded photographs, starting with basic metadata extraction, followed by deeper image analysis using Convolutional Neural Networks (CNNs) for scene/object recognition, and richer understanding with CLIP for image captioning and aesthetic evaluation.
+Finally, a Large Language Model (LLM) would synthesize these findings to generate a constructive critique.

+**Estimated reading time:** _4 minutes_

 I've been mulling over an interesting idea: what if you could get an AI to act as your personal photo critic?
 You'd upload a photograph, and an AI system would analyze it, offering constructive feedback and thoughtful critiques.
 It's a fun concept to explore, and it got me thinking about how one might technically approach building such a service.

 Here's a sketch of my initial brainstorming: